ArturoEspinosaBaro/arturoespinosabaro.github.io/research.md

     - title:   "Paper title in 3-7 words that sound like Clingon"
       author:  "M. McFly, D. Kirk, L. Skywalker, H.J.
 Potter, I. Jones, H. Houdini"
       journal: "Transactions on Black Magic"
-      abstract: "In this paper we characterize the sectional category of subgroup inclusions and the -sequential topological complexity of aspherical spaces of a group G in terms of the A-genus in the sense of Clapp-Puppe and Bartsch for a suitable one-element family of G-spaces A, and we discuss some of the consequences of such characterization, including new ideas about notions of category-like invariants with respect to proper actions of groups."
+      abstract: "In this paper we characterize the sectional category of subgroup inclusions and the r-sequential topological complexity of aspherical spaces of a group G in terms of the A-genus in the sense of Clapp-Puppe and Bartsch for a suitable one-element family of G-spaces A, and we discuss some of the consequences of such characterization, including new ideas about notions of category-like invariants with respect to proper actions of groups."
       note:    "(presented at Oz)"
       year:    "2016"
       url:     "http://publish-more-stuff.org"